-All MSCI indexes are service marks and the exclusive property of MSCI Barra.
-ATX®, ATX® five, CECE® and RDX® are registered trademarks of Vienna Stock Exchange AG.

-IPD® UK Annual All Property Index is a registered trademark of Investment Property Databank Ltd. IPD and has been licensed for the use by Eurex for derivatives.

-SLI®, SMI® and SMIM® are registered trademarks of SIX Swiss Exchange AG.

-The STOXX® indexes, the data included therein and the trademarks used in the index names are the intellectual property of STOXX Limited and/or its licensors Eurex derivatives based on the STOXX® indexes are in no way sponsored, endorsed, sold or promoted by STOXX and its licensors and neither STOXX nor its licensors shall have any liability with respect thereto.
-Bloomberg Commodity IndexSM and any related sub-indexes are service marks of Bloomberg L.P.

-PCS® and Property Claim Services® are registered trademarks of ISO Services, Inc.

-Korea Exchange, KRX, KOSPI and KOSPI 200 are registered trademarks of Korea Exchange Inc. Taiwan Futures Exchange and TAIFEX are registered trademarks of Taiwan Futures Exchange Corporation.
-Taiwan Stock Exchange, TWSE and TAIEX are the registered trademarks of Taiwan Stock Exchange Corporation.

-BSE and SENSEX are trademarks/service marks of Bombay Stock Exchange (BSE) and all rights accruing from the same, statutory or otherwise, wholly vest with BSE.
-Any violation of the above would constitute an offence under the laws of India and international treaties governing the same.
+- All MSCI indexes are service marks and the exclusive property of MSCI Barra - ATX®, ATX® five, CECE® and RDX® are registered trademarks of Vienna Stock Exchange AG - IPD® UK Annual All Property Index is a registered trademark of Investment Property Databank Ltd. IPD and has been licensed f or the use by Eurex for derivatives. - SLI®, SMI® and SMIM® are registered trademarks of SIX Swiss Exchange AG. - The STOXX® indexes, the data included therein and the trademarks used in the index names are the intellectual property of STOXX Limited and/or its licensors Eurex derivatives based on the STOXX® indexes are in no way sponsored, endorsed, sold or promoted by STOXX and its licensors and neither STOXX nor its licensors shall have any liability with respect thereto. - Bloomberg Commodity IndexSM and any related sub-indexes are service marks of Bloomberg L.P. - PCS® and Property Claim Services® are registered trademarks of ISO Services, Inc. - Korea Exchange, KRX, KOSPI and KOSPI 200 are registered trademarks of Korea Exchange Inc. - BSE and SENSEX are trademarks/service marks of Bombay Stock Exchange ("BSE") and all rights accruing from the same, statutory or otherwise, wholly vest with BSE.
+Any violation of the above would constitute an offence under the law of India and international treaties governing the same.

-Methods and devices described in this publication may be subject to patents or patent applications by entities of Deutsche Börse Group.

 Information contained in this publication may be erroneous and/or untimely.
+All descriptions, examples and calculations contained in this publication are for illustrative purposes only, and may be changed without further notice.
 Neither DBAG nor any entity of Deutsche Börse Group makes any express or implied representations or warranties regarding the information contained herein.
-This includes any implied warranty of the information's merchantability or fitness for any particular purpose and any warranty with respect to the accuracy, correctness, quality, completeness or timeliness of the information.
+This includes without limitation any implied warranty of the information's merchantability or fitness for any particular purpose and any warranty with respect to the accuracy, correctness, quality, completeness or timeliness of the information.